s8pernova/pokestats/README.md

   - [x] e.g., an additional description, graph annotation, suggestion for which filters to use, or an additional page that explains more about the data
 - [x] The site allows users to toggle between different data visualizations
   - [x] User should be able to use some mechanism to toggle between displaying and hiding visualizations
+- [ ] A crewmate can be given a category upon creation which restricts their attribute value options
+  - [ ] e.g., a Dungeons and Dragons class or a development team role (project manager, product owner, etc.)
+  - [ ] User can choose a category option to describe their crewmate before any attributes are specified
+  - [ ] Based on the category value, users are allowed to access only a subset of the possible attributes
+- [ ] A section of the summary page, displays summary statistics about a user’s crew on their crew page
+  - [ ] e.g., the percent of members with a certain attribute
+- [ ] The summary page displays a custom “success” metric about a user’s crew which changes the look of the crewmate list
+  - [ ] e.g., a pirate crew’s predicted success at commandeering a new galley

 <br>
 <img src="./pokestats/src/assets/walkthrough-video.gif">